joe-dorward/the-python-programming-language/tkinter/rack-builder/README.md

-Several years ago, I took on the task to to research and develop *RackBuilder* – a drag-and-drop DHTML web-application.
+Several years ago, I took on the task to to research and develop a drag-and-drop data-centre rack configuration web-application with HTML, CSS, and JavaScript (DHTML).

 The web-application would read a Sales Order (an XML component list) and draw a data-centre rack layout based on positional information in the Sales Order.